qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ```

 **Bullet 10: Classical floating point computations** <br />
-Additionally if an Adaptive Profile program has support for floating point computations, the following instructions are supported.
+Additionally if an adaptive profile program has support for floating point computations, the following instructions are supported.
 Note that
 many of the same caveats with respect to integer widths and overflow also apply to floating point values:
 | LLVM Instruction | Context and Purpose               | Note                        |
 |:-----------------|:----------------------------------|:----------------------------|